 Fortunately, not all frozen vegan foods are overpriced.
 Frozen peas, corn, and spinach are quite inexpensive and generally excellent quality.
 Bagged frozen berries cost much less than fresh, plus they’re available year-round.
 These are all especially good foods to eat in the winter, when low-cost peak-of-season produce is unavailable.

 There’s really only one junky vegan frozen food that’s cheap: fried potato products.
-Tater Tots and hash browns are accidentally vegan, and perhaps the cheapest food in the frozen food aisle.
+Tater Tots and hash browns are accidentally vegan, and perhaps the cheapest items in the frozen food aisle.

 If you’re going to avoid eating out and also avoid frozen convenience foods, you’ll obviously need some basic food prep skills.
 But don’t despair if you don’t know how to cook, or lack the time to prepare involved meals.
 Some of the best and healthiest vegan meals take only minutes to make.
 You can prepare a delicious sandwich in a couple minutes, or oven roast some vegetables in twenty minutes.
 Before we dive into meal ideas like these, let’s cover how to purchase food as cheaply as possible.